 websiteUrl: string

-Luckily most clients could use this preview recipes, and those who could not could switch easily to the menus service, since their payload are strictly compatible.
-Still, I didn't want to repeat the mistake of the API monolith and I updated the menus service to serve "preview recipes" by default.
+Luckily, most clients could use these preview recipes, and those who could not could switch easily to the menu service, since their payloads are strictly compatible.
+Still, I didn't want to repeat the mistake of the API monolith, and I updated the menu service to serve "preview recipes" by default.
 For convenience, I provided a query parameter for clients who really needed full-blown recipes.

 We listed all the clients and pieces of code using menus and started the migration from the API monolith to the menu service.